By The Rev. Dr. Ed Hird

 How many of you are October babies or have October baby children?
 My children’s birthdates are in March, June and November, and I and my wife am born in January and August.
 So no October babies for us.

-This past month the Deep Cove community was privileged to have the first BC showing of the acclaimed film October Baby.
+This past month we were privileged to have the first BC showing of the acclaimed film October Baby.
 We were pleasantly surprised by the great interest shown and wide variety of people who turned up for the first viewing.
-For those of you who missed the first presentation, we anticipate October Baby being shown again on the North Shore.
 It has just been released as well in DVD and Blu-Ray edition.
 You can obtain your own copy online .

 October Baby is a surprise hit opening at No. 8 against THE HUNGER GAMES and other big-budget movies, although opening on half as many screens.
 October Baby ranked No. 3 in per screen average sales.
 The film earned more than $5.3 million at the box office, appeared on page A-1 of the New York Times and was named among Entertainment Weekly’s “15 Most Impressive Box Office Performances for 2012.”
 New York Times called October Baby a ‘quiet hit’.
 Film directors and brothers Jon and Andy Erwin have been amazed at the strong response to their film.